camunda/camunda/docs/src/basics/protocols.md

-# gRPC in Zeebe
+# Protocols

 Zeebe clients connect to brokers via a stateless gateway.
-For the communication between client and gateway gRPC is used.
-The communication protocol is defined using Protocol Buffers v3 (proto3), and you can find it in the [Zeebe repository](https://github.com/zeebe-io/zeebe/tree/develop/gateway-protocol).
+For the communication between client and gateway [gRPC](https://grpc.io/) is used.
+The communication protocol is defined using Protocol Buffers v3 ([proto3](https://developers.google.com/protocol-buffers/docs/proto3)), and you can find it in the [Zeebe repository](https://github.com/zeebe-io/zeebe/tree/develop/gateway-protocol).